 Recreational use of psychedelics is a phenomenon that was born in the consciousness explorational renaissance of the 1960s.
-This isn’t to say that music, dancing, childlike wonder, and community revelry cannot be a central aspect of the experience even informal rituals.
-Yet throughout the enduring legacy of psychedelics, despite all odds of societal persecution and oppression, a central aspect of the journey revolves around an overt & powerful mystical experience that transcends recreation and rapidly shifts the journeyer into a space of sacred reverence, profound connection, and life transformative realization.
+This isn’t to say that music, dancing, childlike wonder, and community revelry cannot be a central aspect of the experience.
+Yet throughout the enduring legacy of psychedelics, despite an incredible lineage of religious & legal persecution and oppression, a central aspect of the journey revolves around an overt & powerful mystical experience that transcends recreation and rapidly shifts the journeyer into a space of sacred reverence, profound connection, and life transformative realization.

-In the present day, these deeper internal revelations may come about through a recreational experience that later lead down a path becoming more serious and meaningful.
-For others, a careful consideration and analysis of mental health and/or historic use has led to a desire for an intentional foray into the mystery.
-Yet however you have arrived at this threshold, should you hear the call to experience this timeless tradition for healing & personal discovery, we welcome you to explore coaching & journey options with the Sparc.
-Experience the life transformative power of plant medicines used within a safe, ethical and deeply intentional framework.
+In the present day, these deeper internal revelations may come about through a recreational experience that later leads one down a path that is increasingly more serious and meaningful.
+For others, a careful consideration and analysis of mental health and/or historic use has led to a desire for an intentional foray into the mystery via ceremony.
+Yet however you have arrived at this threshold, should you hear the call to experience this timeless tradition for healing, growth or spiritual initiation, we welcome you to explore coaching & journey options with the Sparc.
+Connect and experience the life transformative power of plant medicines used within a safe, ethical and deeply intentional framework today.

 02